Arsenal news: Gunners to work with Valencia to identify supporters who made racist gestures | Goal.com

-Arsenal to work with Valencia to identify supporters who made racist gestures
+Arsenal to work with Valencia to identify supporters who made monkey gestures & Nazi salutes

 Arsenal will work together with Valencia to identify fans that made monkey gestures and Nazi salutes during Thursday’s Europa League semi-final at the Emirates.